javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 // user and clone share sizes
-user.sizes.width++;       // change a property from one place alert(clone.sizes.width); // 51, see the result from the other one
+user.sizes.width++;       // change a property from one place alert(clone.sizes.width); // 51, get the result from the other one
 ```

-To fix that, we should use a cloning loop that examines each value of `user[key]` and, if it's an object, then replicate its structure as well.
+To fix that and make `user` and `clone` truly separate objects, we should use a cloning loop that examines each value of `user[key]` and, if it's an object, then replicate its structure as well.
 That is called a "deep cloning".

 We can use recursion to implement it.
 Or, to not reinvent the wheel, take an existing implementation, for instance [_.cloneDeep(obj)](https://lodash.com/docs#cloneDeep) from the JavaScript library [lodash](https://lodash.com).